-- Does a rental agreement or a lease have to be in writing?
+- Does the rental agreement need to be in writing?

-- Is there a difference between a rental agreement and a lease?
+- What is the difference between a lease and a rental agreement?

-- Are there limits on how much a landlord can charge for a security deposit?
+- How much can a landlord charge for the security deposit?

-- Under what circumstances can a landlord raise the rent in a rent-controlled property?
+- When can the landlord raise the rent in a rent-controlled apartment?

-A written agreement will define the obligations and rights of the tenant and the landlord.
-A tenant lease agreement or rental agreement should include:
+At a minimum, a lease agreement should include the basic rights and obligations of both the tenant and the landlord.
+Common terms for a tenant lease agreement should include:

-- The address of the rental unit, including the apartment number
+- Description of the property, including the address of the rental unit and apartment number

-- The term of the tenant's occupancy, including move in and move out dates
+- Term of the rental (fixed-term or month-to-month), including move in and move out dates

 - Whether the tenant can have pets